-The Genus Amaurodon
+The Genus Amaurodon J. Schröt.

-Species found in Germany in
+Species present in Germany

 1a.